2021 Program Dates: June 3 - July 2, 2021

-In addition to traditional medical school curricula taught by medical college faculty, graduate students and upper-class medical students, the program focuses on case-based problem solving and small-group/team work.
-You’ll also benefit from special lectures, clinical experiences, and study and time management skill sessions in addition to workshops on cultural competency and research methods.
+In addition to traditional medical school curricula taught by medical college faculty, graduate students and upperclass medical students, the program focuses on case-based problem solving and small-group teamwork.
+You’ll also benefit from special lectures, clinical experiences and study and time management skill sessions, in addition to workshops on cultural competency and research methods.

 Although you won’t receive academic credit for this program, you will be evaluated by medical school faculty based on your class participation, test performance, general attitude and an assessment of your potential for success in the medical curriculum.

-** Important note to those who may have already applied to our medical school through AACOMAS.You will need to use the same email address for your Summer Scholars application as you did on your AACOMAS application.
+** Important note to those who may have already applied to our medical school through AACOMAS: You will need to use the same email address for your Summer Scholars application as you did on your AACOMAS application.

-Once you are in the application portal, you will be able to complete the application at your own pace and you may save and come back to the form as needed.
+Once you are in the application portal, you will be able to complete the application at your own pace, and you may save and come back to the form as needed.
 The portal will also be the place to check on the status of your application.

-- be introduced to osteopathic principles and practices and learn the basics of biomedical sciences
+- Be introduced to osteopathic principles and practices and learn the basics of biomedical sciences

-- demonstrate your readiness to enter medical school on both an academic and personal level
+- Demonstrate your readiness to enter medical school on both an academic and personal level

-- build cultural competency by working as part of a team with other pre-medical students from diverse backgrounds
+- Build cultural competency by working as part of a team with other premedical students from diverse backgrounds

 Program Eligibility and Selection

-- Qualify as economically or educationally disadvantaged, or as an underrepresented minority
+- Qualify as economically or educationally disadvantaged or as an underrepresented minority

 - Students will be considered educationally disadvantaged if neither parent has completed a bachelor's degree or higher.
-Guidelines for determining if you qualify as economically disadvantaged can be found on the Summer Scholars FAQs page.
+Guidelines for determining if you qualify as economically disadvantaged can be found on the Summer Scholars FAQ page.

 - Underrepresented minority is defined as racial or ethnic populations who are underrepresented in the designated health profession discipline relative to the number of individuals who are members of the population involved.
-This definition would include Black or African American, American Indian or Alaskan Native, Native Hawaiian or Other Pacific Islander, Hispanic or Latino, and any Asian American other than Chinese, Filipino, Japanese, Korean, Asian Indian or Thai.
+This definition would include Black or African American, American Indian or Alaskan Native, Native Hawaiian or Other Pacific Islander, Hispanic or Latino and any Asian American other than Chinese, Filipino, Japanese, Korean, Asian Indian or Thai.

 Two letters of recommendation from natural science faculty who taught you in class OR one letter of recommendation from a premedical/health professions advising committee

-Official transcripts from all post-secondary institutions you have attended
+Official transcripts from all postsecondary institutions you have attended

 - U.S. citizenship or permanent resident status